Lake Puckaway Protection and Rehabilitation District Meeting

 A. Tim Hoyman & Dan Cibulka—Onterra, Current status of Lake Management Plan: Tim and Dan shared 3 handouts: Lake Puckaway Management Planning Project update; Lake Puckaway Management Plan project phase II; Lake Puckaway Management Planning Project Anonymous Stakeholder Survey. (copies of these are attached to these minutes)

 B. Daryl Christianson—Endangered species report and Tern Nesting Project Somnor Matteson: Daryl noted that this is the 31st year that Somner and himself have been working with the terns on Lake Puckaway.
 He gave a summary of the 30 yr span.
 This year there was the largest number of Forster Terns nesting here that they ever had.
 In fact it was the largest colony in the state.
 There were over 150 pairs nesting.
 The biggest issue for the nesting birds is the fluctuating water levels.
 The other tern they have monitored is the Black Tern.
 There are several colonies in the Puckaway area.
 They weren’t monitored in 2015 as they are very sensitive to any intrusions around their nesting area.
 The next tern that is monitored is the Common Tern.
 It is the most endangered tern in the state.
 There is only a couple of colonies in the state.
 The Tern Rafts that the District has established have been used by the Common Terns.
 The chicks have been banded.
 Some of the birds that have hatched in August are some of the latest birds to hatch and survive.
 Common Terns that nested on Lake Butte des Morts had their nests and chick destroyed last year.
 It is felt that some of those terns moved to Puckaway to establish a larger colony here.
 The ones that went back to Butte des Morts didn’t establish a nest.
 They noted that 54 Common Terns were fledged on the district barges.
 Daryl thanked the district for supporting the Common Tern nesting project and noted that it is getting much attention statewide and nationally and even internationally.
 The other tern that uses the lake is the Caspian Tern.
 These terns use the lake to feed their young.
 They mostly nest by Lake Michigan.
 The terns feed mostly on Gizzard shad, Milwaukee minnows, and some small fish.
 They were able to monitor the diet from viewing the remains of the shad/minnows that were left on the barge.
 It was noted that these terns winter in the southern tip of Argentina.
 Also the birds travel to the east coast and down over gulf and then to Argentina, but they return via the Mississippi River.
 They return to the exact same location year after year.
 Daryl noted that the other birds like cormorant, herons, egrets and the like don’t nest on the rafts or barge that we have.
 Comm.
 Gettelman brought up the concern of what is being considered with Pancake Island.
-It was noted that the Island is extremely valuable to the forster tern and egrets and is very unique and it is kind of one of a kind in central WI.
-They noted that it is privately owned and there may be some things that can me done.
+It was noted that the Island is extremely valuable to the forester tern and egrets and is very unique and it is kind of one of a kind in central WI.
+They noted that it is privately owned and there may be some things that can be done.
 Comm.
-Gettelman noted as one of the owners of the Island that all the owners are willing to do anything to promote the continued nesting of the forster terns.
+Gettelman noted as one of the owners of the Island that all the owners are willing to do anything to promote the continued nesting of the forester terns.
 He also noted that Ducks Unlimited and the Fish and Wildlife Service have been involved with seeing what can be done with the island to preserve it and halt the erosion of it.
 The district was presented with a picture/plaque by Sumnor Matteson, Conservation Biologist for WDNR.
 The picture/plaque stated: “Bureau of National Heritage Conservation; Special Recognition Award is presented to Lake Puckaway Protection and Rehabilitation District in recognition of outstanding conservation and management of the Common Tern on Lake Puckaway.”
 Signed by Tricia Knoot, Director dated 12/2015.
 (This was added after being omitted at the original meeting.
 It was noted in the April 20, 2016 meeting)

 C. Commercial Fishing report for 2015: No one representing the commercial fishermen was in attendance.
 Comm.
 Gettelman gave a brief summary on what he had found out in talking with them.
 They had taken 50,000 lbs of carp on one pull and then a week or so ago they took 20,000 lbs of buffalo and shipped them out live.
 It was noted that there was an altercation at the boat landing in Marquette and the County Sherriff dept. was called.
 It is unknown if they are going to return this year and that their DNR permit expires at the end of the year.